-Our lab are interested in multiple projects from biomedical research, particuarly in the area of genetics and genomes.
-Below is a summary of the ongoing research in our lab.
+Below is a summary of ongoing research projects in our lab.

 1. Statistical methods for next-generation sequencing data